Estate Planning 101:

 You don’t need to overhaul everything at once.
 Begin with these manageable actions:

-With the foundation in place, the next step is understanding the two core tools most families rely on — and how they actually work together.
+Now that we’ve established a foundation, the next step is understanding the two core tools (Wills and Trusts) which most families rely on — and how they actually work together.

 Start with one or two of these simple tools which are designed to help you feel informed, empowered, and ready to take meaningful next steps.